TeddTech/Moon/_posts/2016-03-20-markdown-syntax.md

-﻿---
+---
 layout: post
-title:  "First"
+title:  "Markdown Syntax"
 date:   2016-03-15
-excerpt: "Click Read More to view my first blog post."
+excerpt: "Just about everything you'll need to style in the theme: headings, paragraphs, blockquotes, tables, code blocks, and more."
 tag:
 - markdown
 - syntax